ayonli/jsext/README.md

 ## Augmentations

-This package supports augmenting functions to the corresponding built-in types/namespaces, but they should only be used for application development, don't use them when developing libraries.
+This package supports augmenting some modules' functions to the corresponding built-in types/namespaces, but they should only be used for application development, don't use them when developing libraries.

 _NOTE: this feature is only available by the NPM package or in the Browser,_ _They don't work by the JSR package._